 Karen Marie Williams ’01

-Karen is currently a Literacy Coach & School Equity Leader for the School District of Philadelphia.
+Karen Marie Williams ’01 is currently a Literacy Coach & School Equity Leader for the School District of Philadelphia.
 She is passionate about community service, advocacy, and developing relationships through mentoring programs.
-Karen is excited to serve on the Community Service Committee for BAAAU and is dedicated to enhancing the black student experience at Arcadia and enhancing our VOICE on campus and within the larger community.
+Karen is excited to serve on the Community Service Committee for BAAAU and is dedicated to enhancing the Black student experience at Arcadia, and uplift their voices on campus and within the larger community.
+She also serves as the Alumni Representative of Arcadia’s Honorary Degree Committee.

 The Sankofa Award for Distinguished Achievement